 The Children's Cancer Center team provides treatment for any child with cancer or a blood-related disorder.
 Just ask some of the 2,000 children who have been treated here since the program began.
 The clinic sees approximately 75 new patients every year and follows more than 800 patients annually, including new patients, patients who are on therapy or have recently completed therapy and long-term follow-up.

-Batson Children's Hospital offers one of the few fetal medicine programs in the Southeast.
-The multidisciplinary team at the University Center for Fetal Medicine ensures that unborn or newly born babies receive the highly advanced care they require, while mothers receive the clinical expertise and support they need.
+The UMMC Center for Maternal and Fetal Care offers one of the few fetal medicine programs in the Southeast.
+Our multidisciplinary team ensures that unborn or newly born babies receive the highly advanced care they require, while mothers receive the clinical expertise and support they need.
 Whether a baby's condition requires minimal intervention or complex fetal surgery, our specialists offer family-oriented and highly customized care based on each patient's circumstances.
 The care team includes members with nationally recognized expertise in fetal/pediatric surgery, maternal-fetal medicine, fetal radiology, fetal cardiology, neonatology and genetics.

 University Comprehensive Stroke Center